numpy/numpy/doc/neps/nep-0026-missing-data-summary.rst

-In the case of the existing NA contribution at issue, how we resolve this disagreement represents a decision about how NumPy's developers, contributers, and users should interact.
+In the case of the existing NA contribution at issue, how we resolve this disagreement represents a decision about how NumPy's developers, contributors, and users should interact.
 If we create a document describing a dispute resolution process, how do we design it so that it doesn't introduce a large burden and excessive uncertainty on developers that could prevent them from productively